Robertorosmaninho/DFSonCFG/README.md

 # DFSonCFG
-This repository contains the code for run a Depth-First Search on a Control Flow Graph of a given function.
+This repository contains the code of an LLVM Pass to run a Depth-First Search on a Control Flow Graph of a given function.